zuoxiaojiang/servicecomposition-1/README.md

-# BucketServiceComposition
+# ServiceComposition
-* An approach of service composition based on the idea of bucket algorithm in traditional data integration.
+* Two approachs of service composition based on the idea of bucket algorithm and Minicon algorithm in traditional data integration.
 ## Setup
 * Download and setup Scala with version of 2.10.6 and JDK with version of 1.7.<br>